CSAILVision/LabelMeAnnotationTool/README.txt

 1. Put LabelMe annotation tool code on web server (see web server configuration requirements below).
 2. Run "make".
-This will set a global variable that the perl scripts need.
+This will set a global variable that the perl scripts need.  ***Note*** If you move the location of the code, then you need to re-run "make" to refresh the global variable.
 3. Create a subfolder inside the "Images" folder and place your images there.
 For example: "Images/example_folder/img1.jpg".
 Make sure all of your images have a ".jpg" extension and the